Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 - A “barbie” in Australia means a barbeque, whereas, in other English speaking countries, you'd probably think of a Barbie doll!

-Learning Mexican Spanish slang will help you understand what is being said and help you sound more like a native speaker yourself.
+Learning Mexican slang will help you understand what is being said and help you sound more like a native speaker yourself.

 It will help you fit in so you sound less like a foreigner.

 So as you can see – learning some Spanish slang is pretty useful!
+For talking to people and if you want to watch and understand any famous Mexican film.

-That can lead to confusion when you travel to Latin America and keep you from learning the colloquial expressions and terms.
+That can lead to confusion when you travel to Latin America and keep you from learning colloquial expressions and terms.

 So instead of focusing on slang from Spain, in this post, we’ll look at essential slang from one of Latin America’s biggest and most influential countries: Mexico.

 - Mexicans do not use the vosotros or vos conjugations for informal speech.
-The ustedes form is the only conjugation you’ll need for groups (whether you’re friends or not) and tú is used for all informal second person situations.
+The ustedes form is the only conjugation you’ll need for groups (whether you’re friends or not) and tú is used for all informal second-person situations.

 - Mexico has more words based on English than other Spanish-speaking countries, probably because of its proximity to the United States.
 For example, here are some Mexican words you may not hear anywhere else: